 Is your organisation primed to deliver its projects successfully?
-Project, portfolio and delivery assurance can help to reduce the risk of failure and increase benefits realisation and delivery ROI.
+Effective project assurance can help to reduce the risk of failure and increase benefits realisation and delivery ROI.
 With the right methodology, it can also optimise future initiatives and, therefore, execution of strategy.

 According to the Australian Institute of Project Management (AIPM), almost one in five organisations have the majority of their projects fail to achieve goals and satisfy stakeholders.
 In its 2021 Project Management Survey, AIPM revealed that just 81 per cent of survey respondents indicated 50 per cent or more of their organisation’s projects were delivered ‘in line with original goals and business intent’; 82 per cent ‘with stakeholder satisfaction’.
 Additionally, more than one in four organisations had the majority of their projects fail to come in on time and on budget.